 What is depression?
 It is defined as a mood disorder that causes a persistent feeling of sadness and loss of interest in life.
 Other names are major depression, major depressive disorder or clinical depression.
-It can affect how you feel, think act and behave.
-Inability to perform daily tasks or activities and thoughts about life isn’t worth living are some of the thinking a depress person have.
+It can affect how you feel, think and behave.
+Inability to perform daily tasks or activities and thoughts about life isn’t worth living.
 Depression requires long-term treatment and most people feel better with medication and psychological counseling.

-According to our research, using “Various health sources”.
-Here are the symptoms, causes, risk factors and management of the disease.
+According to our health source: The following are the symptoms, causes, risk factors and management of the disease.

 General symptoms that may indicate depression: